What Is Confirmation Bias? A Brief Overview

 Broadly speaking, confirmation bias is the tendency of people to overvalue data that supports their own beliefs.

-One of the many cognitive biases, It usually works something like this.
-Whether based on a fear (e.g., ‘I’m going to lose my job’) or inaccurate and/or incomplete data (e.g., a stereotype), someone that who falls victim to confirmation bias will form an opinion and then seek out and/or overvalue data that supports that opinion.
+One of the many cognitive biases, whether based on fear (e.g., ‘I’m going to lose my job’) or inaccurate and/or incomplete data (e.g., a stereotype), someone who falls victim to confirmation bias will form an opinion and then seek out and/or overvalue data that supports that opinion.
 In the former example of losing your job, because of worry over losing your job, you would begin to ‘notice’ things that seemed to support that theory.

 Maybe you begin to see how your principal doesn’t ‘visit your room as often as they used to.’
 You also notice that the school has placed a classified ad for an open teaching position that seems to fit the one you currently fill.
 And finally, you’ve ‘been hearing’ that the district is ‘making some changes.’
 Because all of these support your initial fear (that you’re going to lose your job), they all resonate more strongly with you.
 They’re memorable and alarming and seem credible.